- Reviewed: 28 March 2018, 11:05 NZDT

 Throughout the country, care should be taken when using public transport.
 There has been an increase in express kidnappings and robberies involving taxis.
 Use only well-known radio taxi companies that can be easily identified by the telephone number displayed on the vehicle's roof.
 If travelling by bus, try to use direct routes wherever possible.

-The tourist police number with English speaking operators is:
+The telephone number for tourist police with English speaking operators is: 800 140081

 General travel advice